2600hz/community-scripts/README.md

 kazoo-puppet		- Puppet scripts for deploying Kazoo (requires an update, only valid for single server currently)

-All in one    - Single server install script
+simple-installer        - Single server install script

+clone_tools		- Erlang tool to copy all databases from one Bigcouch cluster to another, with options for CDRs and voicemails